Eventually, you will need to have to read, write, and execute permissions on either a file or directory.

 These will enable you to tighten restrictions of access to each file.

-There are three different types of users:
+There are three different types of permission classifications:

 - The owner of the file